 The design of the Oceanbird sailing cargo ship: five large vertical wings

-The Oceanbird sports a unique design with no less than five wings, each of which is somewhat reminiscent of the wing of an airliner.
-In his promotional video, Wallenius Marine juxtaposes references to a unique “wing sail” technology.
+The Oceanbird sports a unique design with as many as five wings, each of which is somewhat reminiscent of the wing of an airliner.
+In his promotional video, Wallenius Marine juxtaposes references to a unique "wing sail" technology.

 More time to arrive, less fossil fuels

-Today the transatlatic vessels used for the transport of goods take 7 days to complete a crossing of the Atlantic Ocean.
+Today the transatlatic ships used for the transport of goods take 7 days to complete a crossing of the Atlantic Ocean.

 The Oceanbird will require 12.
 On consumption, however, it will be a triumph.
 Currently a cargo ship can also consume up to 300 tons of fuel per day: the cargo ship under sail can reduce this consumption by 90%.